The Jack Reacher Industrial Complex

 By Colin Campbell

-A “friend” of Lee Child, who blurbed the first book, calling it “very real, very good,” Campbell’s Jim Grant is essentially a clone of Reacher’s, a former British cop wandering the U.S. of A., a freelance trouble-magnet with no fixed address.
+A “friend” of Lee Child, who blurbed the first book, calling it “very real, very good,” Campbell’s Jim Grant at least initially was essentially a clone of Reacher’s, a former British cop wandering the U.S. of A., a freelance trouble-magnet with no fixed address.
 Campbell at least gets points for cheekiness– Jim Grant is Lee Child’s real name.

 • The Jack Reacher Cases